 Activity: Diurnal in nature, squirrels are mainly active during the day.
 They do not hibernate but will typically spend long hours in their nests during the cold winter months.

-Nesting: Tree squirrels make their homes in trees, either in nartural cavities or leaf nests constructed of leaves, twigs, bark and other available nesting materials.
+Nesting: Tree squirrels make their homes in trees, either in natural cavities or leaf nests constructed of leaves, twigs, bark and other available nesting materials.

 Communication: Squirrels are extremely vocal - they bark, chatter, scream, and purr to communicate with one another.
-They also communicate with body language, by moving their tails and stomping their feet.
+They also communicate through body language, by moving their tails and stomping their feet.

 Food Caching: In warmer months when food is more abundant, squirrels cache (hoard) food like nuts for the winter.
 They will dig small holes in the ground to bury their food, and sometimes they will use abandoned burrows, flowerpots or other available locations to hide their stash for a later date.